Let’s pick the All-Time Greatest Middle-Aged XI

 Photo by Sarah Ansell

-Precisely the same thing can be said about Shivnarine Chanderpaul.
+Same again: no-one has scored more runs at a higher average after the age of 35 than Shivnarine Chanderpaul (think about it).
 Shiv rounded off his youth by becoming Lord Megachief of Gold in 2007 and then Grand Lord Megachief of Gold in 2008, at which point he pretty much just carried on exactly the same.

 Shiv’s middle-aged runs also count double because for most of that time he was playing in a team that was not actually very good at cricket.